usgs/wdfn-blog/content/checkstatus.md

 his phone allows him to quickly look at these trends and stay informed while he is out in the field reporting other stories.
 Aram says "Without access to USGS stream gages, I would not be able to report up-to-date news.
-My readers and Social Media followers want to know the minute that I do when I get important news."
+My readers and social media followers want to know the minute I get important news."

-## User Persona: Water Manager Margaret
+## Water Manager Margaret

 Margaret (they/their) has been the regional water manager in eastern Washington for two years.
 They are responsible for overseeing allocation